-The paper is structured as follows.
-Section II introduces the system model, while Section III presents the joint estimation algorithm.
-Section IV is dedicated to the derivation of the HCRLB for the proposed joint estimation problem.
-The proposed RIS phase shift optimization method is discussed in Section V. Section VI showcases comprehensive simulation results, and the paper concludes in Section VII.
+The rest of this paper is {organized} as follows.
+Section~II {presents} the system model.
+Section III presents the joint estimation algorithm.
+Section IV derives the HCRLB for the joint estimation algorithm.
+The proposed RIS phase shift optimization method is delineated in Section V. Section VI showcases comprehensive simulation results, and the paper is concluded in Section VII.